 |Stem Cell Research|

 Hope for the Future: Stem Cells

 ABC, along with over 70 percent of the American public, supports federal funding for stem cell research.
-This research holds much promise for better understanding brain disorders such as Parkinson’s and autism, and spinal cord injury, and for developing new treatments and even cures for people with brain disorders.
-Human cellular models will allow researchers to explore the basic biology of the healthy brain, and help understand what goes wrong in the brains of individuals with brain disorders.
+This research will significantly aid researchers in the quest to better understand central nervous system ailments such as Parkinson’s, autism, spinal cord injury, depression and scizophrenia.
+Additionally, stem cell research has increasingly been an important part of developing new treatments and even cures for people with brain disorders.
+Human cellular models allow researchers to explore the basic biology of the healthy brain, and help understand what goes wrong in the brains of individuals with brain disorders.

-Recent advances have allowed scientists to reprogram adult human skin cells, providing them with a new method for obtaining pluripotent stem cells, which can theoretically develop into almost any of the body’s roughly 200 cell types.
-The use of adult cells paves the way for creation of stem cells genetically matched to individuals.
-Importantly, this technique does not require the controversial use of eggs or destruction of human embryos as is necessary to derive embryonic stem cells.
-Although this research is in its infancy, initial characterization of these cells has so far shown them to mimic human embryonic stem cells.
+Stem cell research now enables scientists to reprogram human adult cells, providing them with a new method for obtaining pluripotent stem cells, which can also theoretically develop into almost any of the body's roughly 200 cell types.
+The use of adult cells paves the way for better disease models, as cells are derived from patients with those diseases.
+For potential therapeutics, it may be possible to create stem cells genetically matched to individuals.

 ABC Opposes Human Reproductive Cloning

-Stem cells may provide new treatments and perhaps cures for the 50 million Americans suffering from brain diseases or disorders.
-The ABC looks forward to working with the NIH and Congress to ensure that all opportunities in this field can be fully pursued within a sound ethical framework.
+Stem cells may provide new treatments and perhaps cures for the at least 50 million Americans suffering from brain diseases or disorders.
+The ABC recommends that policymakers continue to support the use of all stem cell types in research and looks forward to working with the NIH and Congress to ensure that all opportunities in this field can be fully pursued within a sound ethical framework.